ooominds/Deep_text_modelling/README.md

 ## Contact information

-The DTM package was initially developed and is currently maintained by Dr Adnane Ez-zizi (a.ez-zizi@bham.ac.uk)
+The DTM package is maintained by Dr Adnane Ez-zizi (a.ez-zizi@bham.ac.uk)